Quantum loop groups and shuffle algebras via Lyndon words: Quantum groups and shuffle algebras

 The proof of the Theorem above will occupy most of Section \ref{sec:loop affine}, where we will derive it from the PBW Theorem for the affine quantum group (in the Drinfeld-Jimbo presentation) constructed by~\cite{B,D}.

 We will now define a ``loop" version of the shuffle algebra, which is to $\UU$ as the shuffle algebra of Definition~\ref{def:shuf finite} is to $\uu$.
-The careful reader will observe a slight error in Definition~\ref{def:shuf affine}, which will be remedied in Subsection~\ref{sub:fix}, but we prefer this slightly imprecise approach in order to keep the exposition clear.
-The Definition below is equivalent to the main construction of \cite[\S2]{Gr}.
+The careful reader will observe a slight error in Definition~\ref{def:shuf affine} as the right-hand side in the shuffle product~\eqref{eqn:shuf affine} contains infinitely many summands.
+This will be remedied in Subsection~\ref{sub:fix} by introducing an appropriate completion, but we prefer this slightly imprecise approach in order to keep the exposition clear.

 \begin{definition} Take the $\BQ(q)$-vector space $\hCF$ with a basis given by loop words:

 for arbitrary $k \in \BN$, $i_1, \dots, i_k \in I$, $d_1, \dots, d_k \in \BZ$, and endow it with the following \underline{shuffle product}: